soulhotel/FF-ULTIMA/README.md

 [Wiki](https://github.com/soulhotel/FF-ULTIMA/wiki)
 - FAQ
-- Theme settings overview
+- All theme settings
+- How to create color schemes
+- How to install, uninstall, update
+- Autotab color configuration
-- Sidebery config
+- Sidebery configurations
-- List of Color schemes
+- List of Color Schemes
-- Color scheme creation
+- Variable Spreadsheet
-- Spreadsheets
+- More

 ## Enjoy